-Congratulations for taking a major step to improve your life and your health.
+You are to be congratulated for taking a major step to improve your life and your health.
 The weight loss surgery team is committed to being there for you throughout your entire weight loss journey.
-We are here to help you be your best and will do whatever we can to help accomplish your goals.
+We are here to meet your individual needs and will do whatever we can to accomplish that.

 This patient education book contains information about your weight loss surgery.
-Well-informed patients do much better after surgery.
-The book was created to help you prepare for your surgery and the lifestyle changes you will need to make after your surgery.
+It was created to help you prepare for your surgery and the lifestyle changes you will need to make after your surgery.
 The binder is yours to keep and refer to as needed.
-Please review this information before your surgery, because it will help you prepare for your surgery and your recovery.
+Please review this information before your surgery, as it will help you prepare for your surgery and your recovery.
 Please bring it with you to the hospital when you have your surgery.

-Thank you for the opportunity and the privilege to be part of this important decision to take charge of your life.
+Thank you for the opportunity and the privilege to be a part of this important decision.
 Please feel free to call us any time you have problems or concerns.